 Topics that will be assessed: Christianity

-During this year, Year 9 pupils have been studying the topics as listed below.
-Pupils will be assessed on these topics:
+In R.E.
+Year 9 pupils have been studying the topics as listed below.
+Pupils will be assessed on these topics.
+Their forthcoming exam will be in the style of a GCSE paper.

 Key Beliefs: